December 23, 2021

 Adding the texture for the trunk (included with the model zip file), on the ‘bark’ material

 Adding textures for the soil and leaves.
-I’m turning on transparency for the leaves texture as the .png image contains an alpha channel.
+Note that the leaves texture includes transparency.

 Some extra material adjustments to darken a bit more the pot and the trunk (changing the default white color of a material to a darker color will also affect the texture), and lowering the shininess of the trunk.

 Your project is now ready and already published!